mdciao.contacts.ContactGroup

 It will remain accessible through the object’s equally named the attribute self.interface_fragments

 • top (Topology, default is None) – The molecular topology associated with this object.
 Normally, the default behaviour is enough.
 It checks whether all ContactPairs of list_of_contact_objects share the same self.top and use that one.
-If they have different topologies, the method fails, since you can’t instantiate a ContactGroup with ContactPairs from different.
+If they have different topologies, the method fails, since you can’t instantiate a ContactGroup with ContactPairs from different topologies.
 In case the ContactPairs don’t have any topology at all (self.top is None for all ContactPairs) you can pass one here.
-Or, if the have one, and you pass one here, it will be checked that top provided here coincides with the ContactPairs’ shared topology
+Or, if they have one, and you pass one here, it will be checked that top provided here coincides with the ContactPairs’ shared topology

 • name (string, default is None) – Optional name you want to give this object, ATM it is only used for the title of the ContactGroup.plot_distance_distributions title when the object is not a neighborhood